Making And Using A

 Step 2.

-You can use the brush tip for painting with as it is, but
+You can use the brush tip for painting with as it is, but we are also going to make a preset

-palette, that will use this brush tip to paint a swirly line.
+using the brush variance palette, that will use this brush tip to paint a swirly line.

-Open a new image for trying out the effects that we are going
+Open a new image for trying out the effects that we are going to apply to the brush.

-to apply to the brush.
-It needs to be fairly large, mine is
+It needs to be fairly large, mine is 800 x 500 with a white background.

-500 x 400 with a white background.
 Add a new raster layer.

-Use plain colours with no texture.
+background.
+I used plain colours with no texture.

-Press b on the keyboard or click on the paint brush
+Press b on the keyboard or click on the paint brush icon to activate it and choose the

-Then on the tools options palette, click on the brush tip
+Paint Brush.
+Then on the tools options palette, click on the dropdown box to display your

-ribbon-trail (or whatever name you called your brush).
+brushes and choose the ribbon-trail (or whatever name you called your brush).

-Mine is circled in the screenshot.
+Mine is arrowed in the screenshot.

 Step 3.

-At the moment the brush tip is larger than we want, so on
+At the moment the brush tip is larger than I want to use, so on the tool options palette

-Change the step size to about 16, to make the images
+change the size to 50.
+Change the step size to 16, this will make the images that the

-that the brush paints closer together.
+brush paints closer together.

-We haven't added the swirl yet, but let's take a look
+We haven't added the swirl yet, but let's take a look at what the brush does at the moment.

-brush on the left of the image and drag to the right
+Click down with the brush on the left of the image and drag to the right

-You can also try painting from top to bottom, or bottom to
+You can also try painting from top to bottom, or bottom to top.

 Step 4.